korol112/OneeChan/README.md

 #### Known Issues

-- OneeChan's settings icon sometimes doesn't get drawn (especially bad on Chrome)
+- OneeChan's settings icon sometimes doesn't render (especially bad on Chrome)
 - **Fix:** Load a new tab, refresh the page or navigate to another thread until it shows up